bitcoin-core/bitcoincore.org/_posts/en/posts/2024-07-03-disclose-bip70-crash.md

 announcement: 1

 excerpt: >
-  The BIP70 implementation in Bitcoin Core could silently crash when opening a BIP72 URI.
+  The BIP70 implementation in Bitcoin-Qt could silently crash when opening a BIP72 URI.
+A fix was released on June 3rd, 2020 in Bitcoin Core 0.20.0.
 ---

 Bitcoin-Qt could crash upon opening a [BIP72](https://github.com/bitcoin/bips/blob/master/bip-0072.mediawiki) URI.